kyymichelle/country-guess/src/static/markdown/blog.md

 ```

 After a bit of tweaking, my `CountryGuessGame` component now has a form (this may later be moved into its own component) that validates a submitted string against a solution string and then displaying a `CountryGuessAlert` component with feedback.

+#### Testing

+Before moving on to starting to write the Redux store, I wanted to do some tests for the new component.